bobbybudnick/SFS-KSP2-Showcase/README.md

 does not hover yet but takeoff and slow speed flight is largely improved

 **ZY-32 "November"**
+space optimized cheatbird
 may have less dv
 but can fly around more on moons on nuclear vtol engines
 more consistent with a single fuel type

 **YZ-32 "Oscar"**
-kilo with 2 extra jet engines and more jet fuel and hydrogen
+cheatbird like kilo with 2 extra jet engines and more jet fuel and hydrogen
 patch 2 engine bug action group workarounds applied
 stovl performance is limited
 maybe better than kilo because it commits more to jet usage